Peace Workshop - International Symposium

 Jean-Michel Clément

-Member of the French National Assembly, member of the Foreign Affairs Commission, lawyer.
+Member of the French National Assembly, member of the Foreign Affairs Commission,

 Speakers: